 All coursework is intended to be completed within the official date parameters set for the registered course.
-An Incomplete grade may be granted when a student is prevented from finishing coursework on time by unique extenuating circumstances.
-The student must have been earning a minimum grade of C- in the class prior to the onset of the extenuating circumstances; students who are inactive and uncommunicative in the class are not eligible to request an Incomplete grade.
+An Incomplete grade may be granted when a student is prevented from finishing coursework on time by extenuating circumstances brought about by a specific event.
+The student must have been earning a minimum grade of B- in the class prior to the event precipitating the request; students who are inactive and uncommunicative in the class are not eligible to request an Incomplete grade.

 - It is the student's responsibility to request an "I" grade on or before the last scheduled date of the class and the professor's to determine whether the circumstances merit an Incomplete grade. - The faculty member will instruct the student to submit a Request for Incomplete Grade request form, which will be forwarded to the instructor for approval before the Incomplete grade is processed. - A student who receives an Incomplete grade for any course will be dropped from their next scheduled course in order to focus on the successful completion of the Incomplete course. - The student is required to turn in the completed work to the professor who taught the course unless other arrangements have been approved by the Provost or designee. - The student may earn Discussion Post points by writing a reflection paper of at least 750 words that addresses the weekly topic.
-The student may read and include comments about other students' posts in the reflection, if desired. - Incomplete coursework for Graduate courses must be submitted within two weeks from the last day of the original term.
-Students will receive the grade they earned based on work submitted by the end of week two of the Incomplete extension.
+The student may read and include comments about other students' posts in the reflection, if desired. - Incomplete coursework for Graduate courses must be submitted within six weeks from the last day of the original term.
+Students will receive the grade they earned based on work submitted by the end of the Incomplete extension.